gmboyer/db_searcher/readme.md

 ## Tutorial with a test dataset

-**Reading Data** Type ```data``` into the 'csv:' text box, then click the Search button.
-This should read the sample dataset included with db_searcher called data.csv and then display the first and last 30 entries of data.csv, a sample dataset included in the download.
-You should see all five columns included in data.csv; Sample, Year, Loc, Temperature, and pH.
+**Reading Data** Type ```water``` into the 'csv:' text box, then click the Search button.
+This should read the sample dataset included with db_searcher called water.csv and then display the first and last 30 entries of water.csv, a sample dataset included in the download.
+You should see all five columns included in water.csv; Sample, Year, Loc, Temperature, and pH.
 The csv you choose to read in db_searcher needs to be in the same directory as db_searcher.ipynb.

 **Selecting** Choose Select from the 'condition' dropdown menu, then click the Add button.
 This will add a Select line.
 You can remove a line you just added by clicking the Remove button next to the line.
 While you have a Select line added, type ```Year, Sample, pH, Temperature``` into the Select text box and then click Search.
 This will select only the Year, Sample, pH, and Temperature columns and display them in that order.
 Be aware that db_searcher is case-sensitive, so check that you have the correct uppercase and lowercase letters if something goes wrong.